byOdysea/laserfocus-host/host_mvp_implementation_v3.md

 #### Responsibility

 Abstracts interactions with LLM providers, handling prompting, streaming, and parsing of tool call intents.
+Handles conversion from raw LLM responses to structured chat messages for the conversation history.
+It assembles the final system prompt by combining a base prompt, host-defined instructions (like tool call format), tool definitions, and server-provided guidance retrieved via the MCP Coordinator.

 #### Types